FITNESS GOALS FOR THE NEW YEAR

-The New Year typically symbolizes a time to create a fresh set of resolutions, a list of goals you want to accomplish the coming year or even some bad habits you may want to leave behind.
-Unfortunately, in many cases, these resolutions slowly fade as the NEW of the New Year wears off and the routine of life settles back in.
+The start of a new year typically symbolizes a time to create a fresh set of resolutions - a list of goals you want to accomplish the coming year or even some bad habits you may want to leave behind.
+Unfortunately in many cases, these resolutions slowly fade as the NEW of the new year wears off and the routine of life settles back in.
 So how do you keep the fire alive?
 How do you stay on track to keep your fitness goals intact or your boxing career aspirations in sight?

 1. Start with sub-goals.
 Make them obtainable.
 Before you resolve yourself to become a world champion, it might be best to start by simply getting to the gym every day.
 Identify the first step towards your ultimate reward.
 If your struggle is finding time to workout at all, then just start by doing some form of exercise every day.
 Even if you're not breaking world records, just by setting the time aside, creating a new habit and being consistent, you are making progress in the right direction.
 Don't be afraid to dream big, but there's no shame in starting small.
 The most important thing is that you’re starting at all.

 2. Change how you think about working out.
 View exercise or your time in the gym as a necessity instead of a luxury.
 Too many people act or feel like personal fitness is negotiable.
 It's really not.
 It's vital.
 Once you change your thought process and how much value you place on your own physical well-being, working-out becomes a part of your life, as natural and as commonplace as brushing your teeth.
 You do it every day and you don't consider skipping it, even if you’re running late or it’s inconvenient.
 You just do it.